Home » Members

 Alumni

-Baleegh Abdo (postdoc); Nicolas Bergeal (postdoc); Etienne Boaknin (postdoc); Markus Brink (postdoc); Philippe Campagne-Ibarcq (postdoc); Valla Fatemi (postdoc); Simon Fisette (undergrad); Nick Frattini (student); Alvin Gao (undergrad); Kurtis Geerlings (student); Alexander Grimm (postdoc); Michael Hatridge (postdoc); Max Hays (student); Benjamin Huard (visiting scientist); Archana Kamal (student); Philippe Hyafil (postdoc); Angela Kou (postdoc); Gijs de Lange (postdoc); Zaki Leghtas (postdoc); Andrew Lingenfelter (undergrad); Yehan Liu (student); Vladimir Manucharyan (student); Adam Marblestone (undergrad); Nick Masluk (student); Zlatko Minev (student); Shantanu Mundhada (student); Anirudh Narla (student); Chris Pang (undergrad); Frederic Pierre (postdoc); Ioan Pop (postdoc); Chad Rigetti (student); Flavius Schackert (student); Kyle Serniak (student); Irfan Siddiqi (postdoc); Volodymyr Sivak (student); Katrina Sliwa (student); Clarke Smith (student); Steven Touzard (student); Ioanniss Tsioutsios (postdoc); Jayameenakshi Venkatraman (student); Rajamani Vijayaraghavan (student); Uri Vool (student); Zhixin Wang (student); Chris Wilson (postdoc); Xu Xiao (student); Evan Zalys-Geller (student); William Zeng (undergrad);
+Baleegh Abdo (postdoc); Nicolas Bergeal (postdoc); Etienne Boaknin (postdoc); Markus Brink (postdoc); Philippe Campagne-Ibarcq (postdoc); Philippe Campagne-Ibarcq (postdoc); Spencer Diamond (student); Alec Eickbusch (student); Simon Fisette (undergrad); Nick Frattini (student); Alvin Gao (undergrad); Kurtis Geerlings (student); Alexander Grimm (postdoc); Michael Hatridge (postdoc); Max Hays (student); Benjamin Huard (visiting scientist); Archana Kamal (student); Philippe Hyafil (postdoc); Angela Kou (postdoc); Gijs de Lange (postdoc); Zaki Leghtas (postdoc); Andrew Lingenfelter (undergrad); Yehan Liu (student); Vladimir Manucharyan (student); Adam Marblestone (undergrad); Nick Masluk (student); Zlatko Minev (student); Shantanu Mundhada (student); Anirudh Narla (student); Chris Pang (undergrad); Frederic Pierre (postdoc); Ioan Pop (postdoc); Chad Rigetti (student); Flavius Schackert (student); Kyle Serniak (student); Irfan Siddiqi (postdoc); Volodymyr Sivak (student); Katrina Sliwa (student); Clarke Smith (student); Steven Touzard (student); Ioannis Tsioutsios (postdoc); Jayameenakshi Venkatraman (student); Rajamani Vijayaraghavan (student); Uri Vool (student); Zhixin Wang (student); Chris Wilson (postdoc); Xu Xiao (student); Evan Zalys-Geller (student); William Zeng (undergrad);

 Michel H. Devoret